Søren Reiff

-Søren Reiff (born October 22, 1962 in Holbæk, Denmark) is a Danish guitarist, producer, composer and author, and son of painter Tove Reiff and potter Erik Reiff.
+Søren Reiff (born 22 October 1962) is a Danish guitarist, producer, composer and author.
+He was born, in Holbæk, Denmark, the son of painter Tove Reiff and potter Erik Reiff.

 Career

-Reiff has since the mid eighties been guitarplayer in house bands on Danish National television, this has led him to play with artists like Randy Crawford, Robert Palmer, Bonnie Tyler, Toots Thielemans and others.
+Reiff has since the mid-eighties been guitarist in house bands on Danish National television, which has led him to play with artists like Randy Crawford, Robert Palmer, Bonnie Tyler, Toots Thielemans and others.

 During the nineties Reiff started working as Musical Director on Danish National TV.
-Soren has worked as Musical Director for Chaka Khan, David Sanborn, Mark King, and many others on these shows.
+He has worked as Musical Director for Chaka Khan, David Sanborn, Mark King, and many others on these shows.

 As an author Reiff has published five books: Reiffs riffs (2004), Reiffs rytmer (2005), Reiffs riffs II (2008), Reiffs rytmer II (2011) and Gode Råd ... er guld værd (2008).